yingkaisha/keras-unet-collection/README.md

 # e.g. models.unet_2d(...)
 ```

+* **Note**: Because of the changable hyper-parameter options, neural networks produced by this package may not be compatible with other pre-trained models of the same name.
+Training from scratch is recommended.

 * Jupyter notebooks are provided as [user guides](https://github.com/yingkaisha/keras-unet-collection/blob/main/user_guid.ipynb).

-> Note: Because of the flexible hyper-parameter options, neural networks produced by this package may not be compatible with other pre-trained models of the same name/kind.
-Training from scratch is recommended.

 * [Changelog](https://github.com/yingkaisha/keras-unet-collection/blob/main/CHANGELOG.md)